floydonfire/CLIculator/README.md

 ```

 ### Functions
-CLUculator can add, substract, multiply and divide
+CLUculator can add, substract, multiply and divide.

 ## Licence
 Copyright 2019 Will Jackson